 Also, Area of figure (IV) = 80 cm2

-Chapter 11 Mensuration, exercise 11.2 is about area of trapezium, area of a general quadrilateral, area of a polygon and their real-life examples.
-Download and practice NCERT Class 8 Maths Solutions and improve your skills.
+Chapter 11 Mensuration, Exercise 11.2 is about area of trapezium, area of a general quadrilateral, area of a polygon and their real-life examples.
+Download and practise NCERT Class 8 Maths Solutions and improve your skills.